Pope Innocent IX: Papacy

-His grandnephew Giovanni Antonio Cardinal Facchinetti de Nuce, Jr., was one of two cardinals appointed during the weeks of Innocent IX's pontificate.
+His grandnephew Giovanni Antonio Cardinal Facchinetti de Nuce Jr., was one of two cardinals appointed during the weeks of Innocent IX's pontificate.
 A later member of the cardinalate was his great-grandnephew Cesare Facchinetti (made a cardinal in 1643).

 Death

-On 18 December, the pope made a pilgrimage of Rome's seven pilgrimage churches, despite being ill, and caught a cold as a result.
-This became a heavy cough combined with a fever that led to his death shortly after he received the Extreme Unction.
+On 18 December, despite being ill, the pope made a pilgrimage of Rome's seven pilgrimage churches and caught a cold as a result.
+This became a heavy cough combined with a fever that led to his death shortly after he received Extreme Unction.

 Innocent IX died in the early morning of 30 December 1591.
-He was buried in the Vatican grottoes in a simple tomb.
+He was buried in the Vatican Grottoes in a simple tomb.